zuo/unittest_expander/docs/reference.rst

    test methods*).

-   To learn what arguments need to be passed to the :func:`foreach` call, see the description :class:`paramseq` (note that the call signatures of :func:`foreach` and the :class:`paramseq`'s constructor are the same).
+   To learn what arguments need to be passed to the :func:`foreach` call, see the description of :class:`paramseq` (note that the call signatures of :func:`foreach` and the :class:`paramseq`'s constructor are the same).